 (i) For better understanding of Vogel approximation method, we recapitulate the principles on which the previous four methods were based.
 In the north - west corner methods, the cost matrix is not consulted at all, but the allocations of the items to the various destinations are done on the principle of "first come, first served".
 In the minimum row cost method, the allocations is done first to the destinations to which the row cost is minimum, and if the source is still not exhausted, then the next allocation is done to the destinations to which the row cost is just higher than the minimum, and so on.
-In the minimum column cost methods, the same principals is taken with the column instead of the rows.
-In the minimum matrix cost method, neither the rows nor the columns are given any preference for selection, but the whole cost matrix is considered, and its minimum cost is given the first preference for allocations, and if the corresponding supply is not exhausted, the remaining materials are kept for further allocations.
+In the minimum column cost method, neither the rows nor the columns are given any preference for selection, but the whole cost matrix is considered, and its minimum cost is given the first preference for allocations, and if the corresponding supply is not exhausted, the remaining materials are kept for further allocations.
 After the first allocations, the next higher cost in the whole matrix is given the preference, and so on.